Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Results

-In Figure~\ref{fig:Pol_LMm_mult_omega} we show streams in the \LMm\ model for two larger pattern speeds and rotation about the $z$-axis (panels 1, 2 from left) and $y$-axis (panels 3, 4).
+In Figure~\ref{fig:Pol_LMm_mult_omega} we show streams in the \LMm\ model for two values of pattern speed ($|\Omega_p| = 0.6, 0.8$) that are larger than the value used in previous figures.
+The top row shows rotation about the $z$-axis and 2nd row shows rotation about the $y$-axis.
 As pattern speed increases we see that the coherence of the stream decreases and the distortions to the stream increase dramatically.
-Notice increasing $|\Omega_p|$ increases the angle between the apocenters of the leading and trailing arms in the \LMm\ model increases.
-Our examination of the other models confirms that in most cases increasing the pattern speed causes a greater perturbation to the stream regardless of the axis of rotation.
-We see that even a pattern speed of $|\Omega_p|=0.6$ produces a significantly larger distortions than $|\Omega_p|=0.3$ (see Fig.~\ref{fig:Pol_LMm_rxyz}).
+Increasing $|\Omega_p|$ increases the angle between the apocenters of the leading and trailing arms in this model.
+Our examination of the other models confirms that even a pattern speed of $|\Omega_p|=0.6$ produces a significantly larger distortions than $|\Omega_p|=0.3$ (see Fig.~\ref{fig:Pol_LMm_rxyz}).
 The pattern speeds in this figure are at the high end of the pattern speed distribution expected from cosmological simulations.
-Based on the work of \citet{bailin_steinmetz_04} we infer that less than 5\% of DM halos have such large pattern speeds.
+Based on the work of \citep{bailin_steinmetz_04} we infer that less than 5\% of DM halos have such large pattern speeds.
 Nonetheless this is further indication that the Sgr stream is a sensitive probes of the sign, axis and pattern speed of figure rotation, in the range of pattern speeds values predicted by cosmological simulations.

-Our study has been restricted to rotation about the three principal axes of four specific halo models.
-Many other parameters (such as the mass of the Sgr dwarf progenitor, the evolution time) determine other properties of the stream but have been held fixed in this study.
-A future study that allows for rotation about an arbitrary axis and carries out a systematic search over other model parameters could result in streams that match the observed gradients in $B_0$ as well as other properties of the stream.
-We have shown that the morphology of the stream is sensitive to all properties of figure rotation of the halo: the rotation axis, the magnitude of pattern speed and the sign of rotation.
-Although several degeneracies might exist, a comprehensive study of the parameter space should be carried out to determine whether or not the MW halo exhibits figure rotation, as predicted by cosmological simulations.